 Students’ previous, even non-academic, work gets linked to assignments where relevant.
 Texts written at different times are then fine-tuned, tweaked and glossed for a different intention.
-Cheating?
+Is this cheating?
 Or working efficiently?

 In each of these cases, and in MANY other aspects of my research which I will not go into here in a blog post, there is the re-purposing of text in a manner commensurate with curation as defined above.
 It’s not all benign or received as ‘honest’ work upon assessment, but I am not going to get into that yet.
 I just want to better understand what is actually happening and what can be done to harness some of these skills: some of these other literacies hidden away within more acknowledged literacies like Matryoshka dolls.

-Maybe, if we go back to Bakhtin, all writing is a form of curation?
+Maybe, if we go back to Bakhtin, all writing and forms of production contain dialogue so are a form of curation?